ryeash/doctor/README.md

 # Aspect Oriented Programming (AOP)

-AOP is supported for any injected type that is either an interface or a public, non-final concrete type.
+AOP is supported for any provided type that is either an interface or a public, non-final class.

 ### Basics